OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-19.md

 ## Genesis 19:7

-and said, “I beg you, my brothers, do not act so wickedly.
+and said, “I plead with you, my brothers, do not act so wickedly.

 ## Genesis 19:8